kataya/3d-cities-template/Workflows/3DCityMaintenance/CityGML Tools/README.md

 # Import and Export City GML Data
 Interoperability between CityGML and 3DCIM platforms is essential to achieve all the functionality of the 3D Cities environment.

-In this workflow, you will learn how to use the tools which will be used for 3DCIM_CityGML toolbox for interoperability between CityGML files and 3DCIM:
+In this workflow, you will learn how to use the tools which will be used for 3DCIM CityGML toolbox for interoperability between CityGML files and 3DCIM:
 * Import CityGML data into the 3DCIM environment
 * Export 3DCIM features back into CityGML data

 ## Here's What You Need

 Start by gathering the items listed below and following the steps in the directions.
-More detailed information is provided for each step
+More detailed information is provided for each step:

 * ArcGIS Desktop 10.2.2
     * Data Interoperability Extension 10.2.2 or FME© Desktop 2014